 Mr. Fitzgerald is a fellow of the American College of Trial Lawyers.
 In 2013, he became the inaugural Steven Feirson Distinguished Lecturer at the University of Chicago Law School.
 In 2013, he also was appointed by Illinois Gov. Pat Quinn to serve on the 15-member Northeastern Illinois Public Transit Task Force, an independent panel of leaders who will issue recommendations to reform the mass transit system in northeastern Illinois.

 Mr. Fitzgerald has received numerous awards and recognition during his more than 20 years in public service, including the Justice John Paul Stevens Award from the Chicago Bar Association (2011); the Cox, Coleman, Richardson Award for Distinguished Public Service from Harvard Law School (2007); the Attorney General’s Award for Distinguished Service (2002); the Stimson Medal from the Association of the Bar of the City of New York (1997); and the Attorney General’s Award for Exceptional Service (1996).
 He also was named one of “The 100 Most Influential Lawyers in America” (2013) and “Lawyer of the Year” (2005) by The National Law Journal.
-Mr. Fitzgerald was selected for inclusion in Chambers USA: America’s Leading Lawyers for Business 2013 and 2014, and The Best Lawyers in America 2014.
+Mr. Fitzgerald repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business and The Best Lawyers in America.